malloydata/malloy-vscode-extension/src/worker/worker_protocol.md

 - **Named Query**
   - `type` - "named"
   - `name` - Name of query
-  - `file` - URL of Malloy file containing the query
+  - `uri` - URL of Malloy file containing the query
 - **Query String**
   - `type` - "string"
   - `text` - Malloy query string
-  - `file` - URL of Malloy file containing model to run query against
+  - `uri` - URL of Malloy file containing model to run query against
 - **Query File**
   - `type` - "file"
   - `index` - Index of query in the Malloy file
-  - `file` - URL of Malloy file containing the query
+  - `uri` - URL of Malloy file containing the query
 - **Named SQL Query**
   - `type` - "named_sql";
   - `name` - Name of query in the Malloy file
-  - `file` - URL of Malloy file containing the query
+  - `uri` - URL of Malloy file containing the query
 - **Unnamed SQL Query**
   - `type` - "unnamed_sql"
   - `index` - Index of query in the Malloy file
-  - `file` - URL of Malloy file containing the query
+  - `uri` - URL of Malloy file containing the query

 ```